 Let Upwork know everything you have done or can do.

 One mistake I see freelancers often make is when entering their expertise.
-They consider the freelancing experience, whereas, in the Upwork profile, it is for the overall experience of the individual in the best set of his or her skills.
+They consider the freelancing experience, whereas, in the Upwork profile, it is the overall experience of the individual in their best set of skills.

 What I mean is – if you are a newbie in PHP development and an experienced C# developer.
 As a freelancer, you want to be working in PHP over C#.
 So if you choose PHP or WordPress as a skill for freelancing, you may be considered an “Entry Level” freelancer.
 But if you prefer C# as well as PHP and WordPress, you can be an “Intermediate” or an “Expert” level.

 We aren’t providing any wrong or misleading information.
 It is the most experienced in technology.
 It is the primary skill.
 Though we prefer working in other areas more as a freelancer.

 8. Add Past Employment

 We all have some experience to add as employment to the Upwork profile.
 If you haven’t done any job and is straight out of college, mention the details of the final semester training program as employment history.